JuliaStats/Distances.jl/README.md

 |  WeightedMinkowski   |  `wminkowski(x, y, w, p)`  | `sum(abs(x - y).^p .* w) ^ (1/p)` |
 |  WeightedHamming     |  `whamming(x, y, w)`       | `sum((x .!= y) .* w)`  |

 **Note:** The formulas above are using *Julia*'s functions.
 These formulas are mainly for conveying the math concepts in a concise way.
-The actual implementation may use a faster way.
+The actual implementation may use a faster way. x and y arguments are arrays of real numbers; k and l arguments are arrays of distinct elements of any kind; a and b arguments are arrays of `Bool`s; and p and q arguments are arrays forming a discrete probability distribution and are therefore expected to sum to one.

 ### Precision for Euclidean and SqEuclidean